JayBuck403/alx-low_level_programming/0x00-hello_world/README.md

 3-name compiles a C file and creates an executable named cisfun 4-puts.c is a C program that prints exactly "Programming is like building a multilingual puzzle" 5-printf.c prints a string using printf
+6-size.c prints the size of various types on the computer it is compile and run on